-The Electronic Waste Awareness Projects Seeks to increase electronic waste recycling and repair rates.
+The Electronic Waste Awareness Project (EWAP) increases electronic waste recycling, reuse, and repair rates.

-Electronic Waste DOES NOT BELONG IN THE GARBAGE.
-Not to get all litigious here, but it is actually illegal to throw e-waste in the garbage.
-Electronics contain valuable materials such as gold, that can be reclaimed and reused if put in the right hands.
+Electronics contain valuable materials such as gold, tin, and copper that can be reclaimed and reused if put in the right hands.
 They also contain chemicals that are harmful to the environment and living creatures, so they need to be disposed of properly to prevent unnecessary contamination.
-So recycle, ya knuckleheads.

 Here is a video to explain the issue further:

 What can we do?

 - Upgrade only when you really need to

 - Buy 2nd hand/refurbished from places like BackMarket

 - Repair your own electronics if possible (see IFixit for how-to manuals or get them repaired by pros)

 - Create demand for Fair Trade Electronics like Fairphone